He Arose! ... But When?

 And at even, when the sun did set, they brought unto Him all that were diseased and them that were possessed with devils.
 And all the city was gathered together at the door.
 And He healed many that were sick of diverse diseases, and cast out many devils; and suffered not the devils to speak, because they knew Him, Mark 1:32-34.

 After sunset the Savior went to work in earnest and healed those that presented themselves to Him.
 We read "all the city was gathered together at the door."
-Because the Jews condemned healing on the Sabbath, contending it was work, Yahshua waited until sunset;
+Because the Jews condemned healing on the Sabbath, contending it was work, Yahshua waited until sunset; And therefore did the Jew persecute Yahshua, and sought to slay him, because he had done these things on the Sabbath day, John 5:16.

 Having examined numerous verses from both the Old and New Testaments showing that sunset is the beginning and ending of a day, we are better prepared to perceive the time frame of the various visits to the tomb and Yahshua arose.